Identify Bear Behavior

 • Bear spray not like insect repellent!
 It does not work as a deterrent when applied to people or equipment.

 • Make sure your spray is designed for bears.
-Do not rely on self defense pepper spray products designed for use on humans, they are effective on bears.
+Do not rely on self defense pepper spray products designed for use on humans, they are ineffective on bears.

 • Never leave your bear spray in a hot car.